 - Runs light for color

-One gallon of this best deck paint can cover up to 350 square feet of space.
+One gallon of this oil based deck paint can cover up to 350 square feet of space per gallon.
 It does require that you leave it alone for 24 hours after you apply it to ensure it dries correctly.
 If you need more coverage, this wood stain is available in three gallon containers as well.
 It comes with advanced waterproofing capabilities and a UV-resistant layer that won’t fade out after years of use.

 - Can apply it with a brush, sprayer, or roller